christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 bike_family_tbl <- html_home %>%</br>
                  # Get the nodes for the families ...
                  html_nodes(css = ".js-navigationDrawer__list--secondary") %>%
-                 # ...and extract the infromation of the id attribute
+                 # ...and extract the information of the id attribute
                  html_attr('id') %>%</br>
                  # Remove the product families Gear and Outlet and Woman
                  # (because the female bikes are also listed with the others)